 Emergency Expenditures

 The executive board is authorized to make an emergency expenditure not to exceed $100 with a two-thirds approval of the executive board.
-Emergency expenditures are appropriate for the following purposes: expenses for student of P.S.
+Emergency expenditures are appropriate for the following purposes: urgent expenses for students of P.S.
 K134.
 These expenditures shall be reported to the general membership at the next Association meeting in writing by the treasurer.
 The minutes of the meeting must reflect a vote taken by the Association to accept this action.

 Misuse of Funds